top of page

 • Israelsson, J., Black, E., Neves, C., Torgbor, F.F., Tanu, M., and Lamptey, P.N.L.
 (2020).
 The spatial correlation structure of rainfall at the local scale over southern Ghana.
 Journal of Hydrology: Regional Studies, 31, 100720.
 OA through: https://doi.org/10.1016/j.ejrh.2020.100720

 • Ferreira, A., Friederichs, P., de Haan, L., Neves, C. and Schlather, M. (2017).
 Estimating space-time trend and dependence of heavy rainfall.
-ArXiv:1707.04434
+Unpublished work, available at: ArXiv:1707.04434

 • Fraga Alves, I., Neves, C. and Rosário, P. (2017).
 A general estimator for the right endpoint with an application to supercentenarian women’s records.
 Extremes, 20, 199-237